brleinad/decret-o-matic-python/README.md

 **Decret-o-matic** is a game where you must defend your country from a very contagious virus.
 Currently the game is only available in Italian but we have plans to have an english version as well.

+This project is currently being ported to a web application with Javascript [here](https://github.com/brleinad/decret-o-matic-web).

 ![Gameplay](decretomatic/data/gameplay_screenshot.png)

 # Installing